ng-Classic/ng-classic/aio/content/guide/architecture-components.md

 </div>

 The `@Component` decorator identifies the class immediately below it as a component class, and specifies its metadata.
-In the example code below, you can see that `HeroListComponent` is just a class, with no special Angular Classicnotation or syntax at all.
+In the example code below, you can see that `HeroListComponent` is just a class, with no special Angular Classic notation or syntax at all.
 It's not a component until you mark it as one with the `@Component` decorator.

-The metadata for a component tells Angular Classicwhere to get the major building blocks that it needs to create and present the component and its view.
+The metadata for a component tells Angular Classic where to get the major building blocks that it needs to create and present the component and its view.
 In particular, it associates a *template* with the component, either directly with inline code, or by reference.
 Together, the component and its template describe a *view*.